bjornbytes/lovr-docs/guides/Compiling.md

 Using Docker
 ---

-The [lovr-docker-builder](https://github.com/Udinanon/lovr-docker-builder) project provides an approach based on Docker to build Linux and Android applications, wihout instaling packages locally
+The [lovr-docker-builder](https://github.com/Udinanon/lovr-docker-builder) project provides an approach based on Docker to build Linux and Android applications, wihout instaling packages locally.

 To use it, you'll need to [install Docker](https://docs.docker.com/engine/install/).

 Then follow the instruction in the [repo](https://github.com/Udinanon/lovr-docker-builder).
-Refer to them for any issues with it, as it's an indipendent project
+Refer to them for any issues with it, as it's an independent project.

 Troubleshooting
 ---